 Other privacy related policies and documents

-Other University policies and related documents relevant to privacy are as follows:
+Other University policies and documents relevant to privacy include:

 - Acceptable Use of Digital Services Policy (opens in a new window);

 - Consent to Release Personal or Health Information to Third Parties (Students) (opens in a new window);

-- Consent to Release Personal or Health Information to Third Parties - Staff (opens in a new window);
+- Consent to Release Personal or Health Information (Staff) (opens in a new window);

 - Death Response Policy (opens in a new window);